 Italian man accused of stealing unpublished books pleads not guilty in New York

-NEW YORK, Jan 6 (Reuters) - An Italian man working in publishing in London pleaded not guilty in Manhattan to charges he stole unpublished manuscripts of hundreds of authors by impersonating editors and agents, hoping to claim the authors' literary ideas as his own.
+NEW YORK, Jan 7 (Reuters) - An Italian man working at Simon & Schuster in London pleaded not guilty in Manhattan to charges he stole unpublished manuscripts of hundreds of authors by impersonating editors and agents, hoping to claim the authors' literary ideas as his own.

 Filippo Bernardini, 29, entered his plea on Thursday before U.S. Magistrate Judge Robert Lehrburger in Manhattan, one day after his arrest upon arriving at John F. Kennedy International Airport.

-Prosecutors said Bernardini, whose LinkedIn entry calls him a rights coordinator for Simon & Schuster, had since 2016 created fake email addresses and registered more than 160 bogus domain names to impersonate people and companies in publishing.
+Prosecutors said Bernardini, whose LinkedIn entry describes him as a rights coordinator, had since 2016 created fake email addresses and registered more than 160 bogus domain names to impersonate people and companies in publishing.

 Register now for FREE unlimited access to Reuters.com